kagisearch/kagi-docs/kagi/src/api/summarizer.md

 - Audio files (mp3/wav)
 - YouTube URLs
 - Twitter Threads

+Unlike other summarization products, Universal Summarizer can **summarize content of any length**.

 See [demo](https://kagi.com/summarizer) for examples or [blog post](https://blog.kagi.com/universal-summarizer) to learn more.